epierce/cas-server-extension-token/README.md

 ]
 ```

 The _name_ property of a key could be anything.
-In this module the _name_ field is the value of the "token_service" parameter that a service will provide when requesting authorization.
+In this module, the _name_ property is matched against the value of the "token_service" parameter that services provide when requesting authorization.
 For example, `https://cas.example.com/?token_service=number_key&auth_token=…` will attempt to use the above "number_key" to decrypt the given "auth_token".

 ### Configure Attribute Population and Repository
 To convert the profile data received from the decrypted token, configure the `authenticationMetaDataPopulators` property on the `authenticationManager` bean: